Keystone Retaining Walls in Auckland

 Curved Retaining Wall for Natural Contours

-Your site has natural contours that do not suit a straight wall line.
-Keystone blocks can be laid in curved alignments to follow the shape of the land, creating a wall that looks intentional and integrated rather than forced against the natural terrain.
+Your site has natural contours that don't suit a straight wall line.
+Keystone blocks can be laid in curved alignments to follow the shape of the land, creating a wall that looks intentional rather than forced against the terrain.

 8